bitdotioinc/bitdotio-golang-example/README.md

 `go build`

 Grab your bit.io API key:
-* Log into bit.io
+* Log into bit.io and navigate to the database you would like to access
-* Click the green "Connect" button in the upper left
+* Click the green "Connect"
-* Click on your API key to copy it
+* Click on your API key (the "Password" field in the connect menu) to copy it

 Run:
-`BITDOTIO_APIKEY=<your api key> ./bitdotio-golang-example`
+`BITDOTIO_APIKEY=<your api key> ./bitdotio-golang-example` to save the key to your environment.

+To run the program: `go run filename.go`